 DCEG researchers in the Occupational and Environmental Epidemiology Branch (OEEB) investigate a number of water contaminants that are thought to be associated with cancer risk.
-These include naturally-occurring substances, like arsenic, fertilizer by-products like nitrate, as well as disinfection byproducts (DBP), which are compounds formed when chlorine to disinfect water comes into contact with organic material in water.
+These include naturally-occurring substances, like arsenic, fertilizer by-products like nitrate, as well as disinfection byproducts (DBP), which are compounds formed when chlorine used to disinfect water comes into contact with organic material in water.

 Ingestion of high levels of arsenic is an accepted cause of bladder cancer, but risk at lower levels is uncertain.
 Large populations are needed to adequately characterize bladder cancer risk from lower levels of arsenic exposure in drinking water.
-The OEEB conducted the New England Bladder Cancer Study, a population-based case-control study in Maine, New Hampshire, and Vermont, to identify risk factors that might explain the persistent high rates in these states, to evaluate exposure to arsenic at low to moderate levels, and to evaluate possible gene-exposure interactions.
-Exposure to arsenic and other drinking water contaminants (i.e., DBP and nitrates) was assessed based on drinking water samples taken at current and former homes, monitoring data obtained from public water utilities, and a GIS-based predictive model based on geologic characteristics at the wells when measurements were missing.
+DCEG investigators conducted the New England Bladder Cancer Study, a population-based case-control study in Maine, New Hampshire, and Vermont, to identify risk factors that might explain the persistent high rates in these states, to evaluate exposure to arsenic at low to moderate levels, and to evaluate possible gene-exposure interactions.
+Exposure to arsenic and other drinking water contaminants (i.e., DBP and nitrates) was assessed based on drinking water samples taken at current and former homes, monitoring data obtained from public water utilities, and a geographic information system (GIS)-based predictive model based on geologic characteristics at the wells when measurements were missing.
 Bladder cancer risk increased with increasing water intake, with significant trends observed among participants with a history of private well use, whose well water was exclusively sourced from shallow dug wells, or who used dug wells prior to 1960, when arsenical pesticides were widely used in the regions.
 Cumulative arsenic exposure from all water sources demonstrated a dose-response relationship with bladder cancer.

 For more information, contact Dr. Debra Silverman.

-For more information, contact Dr. Laura Beane Freeman.
+For more information, contact Dr. Laura Beane Freeman or Dr. Rena Jones.